TibFinance/TibPhpSdk/README.md

 }

 ```
-We ca have as many ways to handle the response here be now we will focus on how to handle errors here
+We can have many ways to handle the response, now we will focus on how to handle errors here:
 - the most important properties of the object when it comes to Error Handling are :
     * "HasError" which is a boolean that tells you either the response has an error or not
     * "Errors" which is an array of Errors